 UPDATE: Oscar has had a rough ride since he arrived in the UK for foster.
 This lovely clown of a boy bounded into UK foster with a big grin on his face but we soon realised all wasn’t quite right as he was passing blood in his urine and continued to lose weight.
 After countless rounds of antibiotics, different tests and more vet visits than either us or his two amazing foster homes probably want to count, he’s had a particularly nasty bladder stone removed and things seem to be on the up for Oscar at last, just in time for his second birthday which he celebrated in style with a home made cake courtesy of his foster dad!

 Oscar is currently living in the north of England in the Cleveland area with a wonderful family, resident dog and cats included!
 He’s a brilliant, cheerful boy who’s powered through all his medical issues while being spoilt rotten at home of course.
 He gets on really well with the resident dog and we’d really like him to find a home with another dog for company since he’s grown used to it.
 He loves to have a play in the garden, although he can be quite clumsy so a small dog might find him too much despite his lovely nature.
 He’s a really cheerful chap, happiest at mealtimes and adores his food!
 He’s currently on a low purine raw diet prepared by his own personal chef, his foster dad!
 He will need a carefully picked diet going forward to help with his shunt disease and his foster family have been really great tweaking his diet to help him as best as possible.
 Oscar loves his walks, led by his nose, and while he doesn’t go off lead everywhere, he gets to go to lovely secure fields for a good run round.
-Sadly Oscar also doesn’t have the best hips so a huge amount of exercise wouldn’t be good for him but at the moment his hips are managed with joint supplements and they’ve improved since he’s arrived in the UK as he’s put on weight and gained muscle.
+Sadly Oscar also doesn’t have the best hips and has recently had some flare ups with his arthritis.
+He is currently being managed with medication and will remain on supplements and medication long term

 Here’s what his foster mum has to say about him: